vincentbergeron33/Score-Board/README.md

 ## Credits

 - The project idea came from a request of my brother who would like his ball hockey website to be updated.
-The colors represent his hockey league colors.
+The colours represent his hockey league colours.

-- The coding itself was developped using the tool of the course.
+- The coding itself was developed using the tool of the course.
 For details how to run specific functions, the website Stack Overflow was a great help.
-Please note that no code have been copy/paste from any website.
-The website were only a tool to understand the mechanic of the code.
+Please note that no code has been copy/paste from any website.
+The website was only a tool to understand the mechanic of the code.

 ### Content